-During clinical experience in the community as well as when working with standardized patients, students need to dress in a modest and understated manner, commensurate with proper decorum for clinical work.
-These are identical to the requirement for Medical Skills.
+During clinical experience in the community as well as when working with standardized patients, students need to dress in a modest and understated manner, commensurate with proper decorum for clinical work as required for Medical Skills.
+Please see their syllabus for any updates.
+Briefly,

 - Men are required to wear business casual attire.
 This includes slacks, a collared dress shirt, dress shoes, and optionally a necktie.
 Inappropriate attire includes polo shirts, running shoes, blue jeans, cargo pants, shorts, or T-shirts. - Women are required to wear business casual attire.
 This includes slacks, dresses, or a skirt with blouse and dress shoes.
 Inappropriate attire includes low cut necklines, seethrough blouses, bare midriffs, and short skirts or dresses that reveal the thigh above the knee. - Closed-toe shoes are required in all clinical settings.
 Heels should be modest (3" or less).
 Sandals and shoes with open toes are prohibited in clinical areas by OSHA regulations because of the hazards posed by spills, needles, and sharp instruments. - Grooming should be hygienic.
 Students must shower, use deodorant, and use daily oral hygiene.
 Long hair must be tied back so that it does not contact the standardized patient or interfere with the physical examination.
 Facial hair such as beards and sideburns must be neat, clean, and well-trimmed.
-Fingernails should be clean and length of nails should not be so long as to interfere with the proper performance of the physical examination. - Students will wear their short white coats during clinical activities unless specifically advised otherwise by the community clinic.
+Fingernails should be clean and length of nails should not be so long as to interfere with the proper performance of the physical examination. - Students will wear their short white coats during Community Health Experiences unless specifically advised otherwise by their preceptor.